oeN/oen.github.io/content/posts/kubernetes-external-dns-pihole-and-a-custom-domain.md

 ## Install CoreDNS

-Now that we have our **etcd** we can continue with the tutorial and install our custom version of CoreDSN, you can use `helm` to install it or if you want a more deep approach you can use `helm template` to render the file and applying them manually or with kustomize.
+Now that we have our **etcd** we can continue with the tutorial and install our custom version of CoreDSN, you can use `helm` to install it or if you want a more instructive approach you can use `helm template` to render the file and applying them manually or with kustomize, in this way you can check them individually to see what the chart is going to create in your cluster.

 Since my homelab is a way to learn more about Kubernetes, I choose to render the file with `helm template` and use [kustomize](https://kustomize.io/) to later apply them.